udacity/deep-learning-v2-pytorch/README.md

 7. That's it!

+Now most of the `deep-learning` libraries are available to you.
+Very occasionally, you will see a repository with an addition requirements file, which exists should you want to use TensorFlow and Keras, for example.
+In this case, you're encouraged to install another library to your existing environment, or create a new environment for a specific project.

-Now all of the `deep-learning` libraries are available to you.
-Assuming you're environment is still activated, you can navigate to the Exercises repo and start looking at the notebooks:
+Noe, assuming your `deep-learning` environment is still activated, you can navigate to the main repo and start looking at the notebooks:

 ```
 cd